CARV-ICS-FORTH/disquawk/doc/design.md

 Current GVM limitations
 =======================

-  * No 64bit support
-    jlong is defined as int32t
-    doubles are actually floats
+  * doubles are actually floats

-    As a result there is no proper support for java.lang.Long and java.lang.Double
+    As a result there is no proper support for java.lang.Double

   * exit(int status) halts the system (actually a while(1)) and just drops the status value.
 After all, since GVM is the OS doesn't really make sense to report a status to someone.

   * errno is NOT implemented

+  * GC=com.sun.squawk.Lisp2GenerationalCollector breaks it
+  * GC=com.sun.squawk.Lisp2Collector also breaks it
+  * GC=com.sun.squawk.CheneyCollector

 Design decisions
 ================